django-cms/django-filer/docs/installation.rst

 ==============================

-.. important:: upgrading from 0.8.7?
+.. note:: upgrading from 0.8.7?
 Checkout :ref:`upgrading`.

 Getting the latest release